jawahar-shazab/docs/docs/api.md

 POST /v1/auth/reset-password-request
 ```

-Requests a password reset for the user's account.
+This API enables users to request a password reset by submitting their registered email address.
+The system generates a password reset token and sends it to the provided email for further action.

 #### 8. Request Password